 - a.
-Provide assistance to the Board of Directors in fulfilling its statutory and fiduciary responsibilities by ensuring that the Company is operating in accordance with its prescribed procedures and codes of conduct. - b.
-Serve as an independent and objective party in the review of the financial information presented by management for distribution to shareholders and the general public. - c.
-Provide direction and control over the internal audit function and the external auditors. - d.
-Provide by way of regular meetings, a line of communication between the Board and the External Auditors. - e.
-Determine that the Company has adequate administrative, operational and internal accounting controls.
+Provide assistance to the Board of Directors in fulfilling its statutory and fiduciary responsibilities for examinations of the company and in monitoring its accounting and financial reporting practices. - b.
+Determine that the company has adequate administrative, operational, and internal accounting controls and that the company is operating in accordance with its prescribed procedures and codes of conduct. - c.
+Serve as an independent and objective party in the review of the financial information presented by management for distribution to shareholders and the general public - d.
+Provide direction and controls over the internal audit function and the external auditors.